 The holidays are right around the corner, and you know what that means?
 Christmas!
 It’s my favorite time of year.
 The decorations, the food, the family gatherings- I love it all.

-But it can be stressful too.
+It can be stressful too.
 There is so much to do in such a short amount of time!

 How will we get everything done?
 What if there isn’t enough snow on Christmas morning for Santa to deliver presents?
 These are just some of the worries that moms have before this special day arrives.
 25 tips will make sure your holiday season is perfect with plenty of time left over for relaxing and enjoying yourself with loved ones.